The Flood – Part Two

 Going back …

-For seven days before the flood the ark door remained open ... the animals could come in.
-But so could other humans, if they had so chosen to do.
 This reminds us of the future judgment of God.
 The 'Battle of Armageddon' mentioned in Revelation 16:16 is also called 'The Great Day of God's Wrath'.
 This will be the judgment of our present world.
 This will be the reckoning day.
-Jesus is the ark of safety for believers2.
+Jesus is the ark of safety for believers.
 Seven years before the judgment day of Armageddon, in which God wipes out unbelievers … the ark door remains open.
 That is, people can come to Christ and escape the great day of God's wrath.
 But many will not.

 Re 16:9 And men were scorched with great heat, and they blasphemed the name of God who has power over these plagues; and they did not repent and give Him glory.